deadlysyn/node-aws-ecs/ecs/README.md

 # Service-specific task execution role

+*NOTE: Since writing this, I've noticed permission to create CloudWatch Log Groups is included in `AmazonECSTaskExecutionRolePolicy`.
+I'm leaving references to managing that manually here in case useful...but it should not be needed anymore!*

 To use the task definition template above, you'll need to add permission to create CloudWatch log groups, and access either Secrets Manager or Parameter Store (you likely don't need both).